henrebotha/email_scheduler/README.txt

-This is a simple set of Python scripts for queueing up emails to be sent later.
+This is a simple set of Python (3.3) scripts for queueing up emails to be sent later.
+It uses the SMTP protocol, which means you can use it with services like Gmail.

-It uses the SMTP protocol.
+To 'install', simply download configure_account.py, configure_program.py, and emailsched.py.
+You'll need to have Python 3 installed for it to work.
+I've only tested it on Windows 7.
+At a guess, I'd say it'll run just fine on other versions of Windows, but I don't know about Linux, OSX or anything else.

 Run configure_account.py to enter your email account details.
 Run configure_program.py to choose program settings and create folders.